geopm/geopm/service/docs/source/runtime.rst

 Run Requirements
 ----------------
-The GEOPM HPC Runtime has several requirements at time-of-use beyond what is required for the GEOPM Service.
+The GEOPM Runtime has several requirements at time-of-use beyond what is required for the GEOPM Service.
 These requirements are outlined in the following subsections.
-A user that is not interested in running the GEOPM HPC Runtime may ignore these requirements.
+A user that is not interested in running the GEOPM Runtime may ignore these requirements.

 .. contents:: Categories of run requirements:
    :local: